-Out: Andy Carroll (West Ham, £15m); Jonjo Shelvey (Swansea, £5m); Stewart Downing (West Ham, undisclosed); Pepe Reina (Napoli, loan); Jamie Carragher (retired); Jay Spearing (Bolton, undisclosed); Oussame Assaidi (Stoke, loan); Peter Gulasci (Red Bull Salzburg, free); Danny Wilson (Hearts, free); Suso (Almeria, loan); Michael Ngoo (Yeovil, loan); Krisztian Adorjan (Groningen, loan); Conor Coady (Sheffield United, loan); Henoc Mukendi (Partick, loan); Jack Robinson (Blackpool, loan)
+Out: Andy Carroll (West Ham, £15m); Jonjo Shelvey (Swansea, £5m); Stewart Downing (West Ham, undisclosed); Pepe Reina (Napoli, loan); Jamie Carragher (retired); Jay Spearing (Bolton, undisclosed); Peter Gulasci (Red Bull Salzburg, free); Danny Wilson (Hearts, free); Suso (Almeria, loan); Michael Ngoo (Yeovil, loan); Krisztian Adorjan (Groningen, loan); Conor Coady (Sheffield United, loan); Henoc Mukendi (Partick, loan); Jack Robinson (Blackpool, loan)

-Liverpool's dealings have been very good - providing Luis Suarez doesn't move anywhere in what remains of the window.
+Liverpool dealings will all come down to whether they can keep Luis Suarez and get him performing.
 Mignolet and Toure look like they could be superb additions at the back while Aspas comes in to help lift the weight of responsibility on the Uruguayan’s shoulders in attack.
-The loan of Cissokho gives Liverpool stability at the back, while Mignolet should have overcome his nerves after a miraculous penalty double-save earned his side a win against Stoke.
+The loan of Cissokho gives Liverpool stability at the back at a good price, while Mignolet should have overcome his nerves after a miraculous penalty double-save earned his side a win against Stoke.
 Liverpool have also successfully shed some dead weight, recouping fees for the likes of Carroll, Downing and Shelvey but have missed out on some of their bigger targets such as Willian and Henrikh Mkhitaryan.

 Grade: A- (last week: A-)